Epping Town F.C.: Second incarnation

 Whilst the original Epping Town were in the Athenian League in the 1970s, Coopersale, formed in 1948, competed in the Essex Olympian League.
 In 1992, seven years after the demise of Epping Town, the club changed their name to Eppingsale.
-In 1999, the club again changed name, this time to Epping.
-In 2018, the club renamed themselves to Epping Town, signifying the first time in 33 years the name Epping Town had been used in Non-League football.
-In 2021, Epping Town were promoted from Division Two to Division One of the Essex Olympian League.
+In 1999 the club again changed name, this time to Epping.
+In 2018 the club renamed themselves Epping Town.
+In 2021 they were promoted from Division Two to Division One of the Essex Olympian League.
+However, the finished second-from-bottom of Division One in 2023–24 and were relegated back to Division Two.

 Ground

-The original Epping Town club played at Stonards Hill in Epping.
+The original Epping Town club played at Stonards Hill in Epping, moving to the site in 1948 after playing at Bury Lane.
+In 1974, floodlights were installed at Stonards Hill.

 The second incarnation of Epping Town also used Stonards Hill as their ground until 2020, before Epping Town Council refused to renew the license for the club to play at the site, forcing Epping Town to groundshare with Epping Upper Clapton Rugby Football Club at Upland Road in Thornwood.
+In 2023, the club returned to Stonards Hill after a merger with Epping Youth.